goblimey/ntripcaster/README.md

 STR;uk_leatherhead;Leatherhead;RTCM 3.0;;;;;GBR;51.29;-0.32;1;0;sNTRIP;none;N;N;0;;
 ```

-Field 1 of the second line STR says that it's defining a mountpoint.
+Field 1 of the second line is "STR" which says that it's defining a mountpoint.

 Field 2 "uk_leatherhead" is the name of my mountpoint.